erokemwa/FX-Theory/README.md

 ## What is FX THeory

 FX Theory is a fintech company.
-It is a project introduced by <a href="https://github.com/erokemwa">Eric Okemwa</a> in order to revolutionalise the fintech industry in Africa.
-FX Pay as one of of its produst has the option to log in to the account and use different functionalities, almost like in an actual bank!
+It is a project introduced by <a href="https://github.com/erokemwa">Eric Okemwa</a> to revolutionize the fintech industry in Africa.
+As one of its products, FX Pay has the option to log in to the account and use different functionalities, almost like in an actual bank!

 ## FX Pay Functionalities